 Add your channel referral link to your YouTube profile to drive engagement back to your classes over time.
 Not active on YouTube?
 Start by uploading your class intro videos to build an audience.

-- Yasmina Creates shares shorter tutorial style videos on her YouTube channel, while also using their platform as another way to drive viewers to her Premium class content on Skillshare.
+- Yasmina Creates shares shorter tutorial style videos on her YouTube channel, while also using their platform as another way to drive viewers to her class content on Skillshare.

 Write about your experience: